-\$>n
+>n

-This will cause the rest of this line to be parsed and then given to rules n to evaluate.
-The output of the called rules will be written as output to this rule.
-This is the mechanism that allows rules to call other rules to.
+This will cause the rest of this line to be parsed and then given to ruleset n to evaluate.
+The output of the called ruleset will be written as output to this rule.
+This is the mechanism that allows rules to call other rulesets.

-\$#mailer
+#mailer